• Skip to primary navigation

 The Instant Pot Mexican Casserole will amaze your family and impress your guests!
 This should be your go to plant-based recipe for your Instant Pot.

-If you’ve tried the Crock Pot version, the Stove or Oven version you know that this is really good and really easy.
+If you’ve tried my Crock Pot version or the Stove or Oven version, you know that this flavor combination is really good and really easy.
 Some people don’t like the texture of the rice when cooked in the Crock Pot.
-The Instant Pot Mexican Casserole comes out perfect every time; if you have a pressure cooker I challenge you to make this.
+The Instant Pot Mexican Casserole comes out perfect every time; if you have a pressure cooker I challenge you to make this!

 The Instant Pot Mexican Casserole will amaze your family and impress your guests!
 This should be your go to plant-based recipe for your Instant Pot.